 §1.
 Upon the PhD student's admission to doctoral studies/training, or at the latest after one year, the Admissions Committee designates a Thesis Advisory Committee to the PhD candidate.
 It is composed of at least three academic staff members of a Belgian university.
-It comprises at least the supervisor, possible co-supervisor and a member of the Faculty or School concerned.
-The other members of the Thesis Advisory Committee must have a PhD, as obtained upon defending a thesis.
+The supervisor and any co-supervisor are automatically members of the Thesis Advisory Committee.
+The other members, at least one of whom must be from the academic body of UMONS / the Faculty or School awarding the degree if the supervisor and any co-supervisor are from another Faculty or School, must have a PhD, as obtained upon defending a thesis.
 The Thesis Advisory Committee may appoint, in an advisory capacity, experts chosen within the university or outside of it.
 It is chaired by one of its members, who may not be the supervisor or co-supervisor.